adamfowleruk/mljs/planning.md

  - DONE BUG Core: version being called multiple times per page (when version endpoint doesn't exist)
  - IN PROGRESS BUG Docs: Explorer widget not loading document facet data on mljsrest app
   - DONE Due to subjectIri to docuri hack line 508 of widget-explore.js: Need better way to determine document URI from subjectIri -> should use #uri child property
-  - Need to also cache links between docuri (key) and subject URI, so documentcontext listener can match subject correctly
+  - Need to also cache links between docuri (key) and subject IRI, so documentcontext listener can match subject correctly
  - Docs: Put latest doc updates front and centre of MLJS main page and API home page
   - aka release notes
   - youtube videos